The Ultimate Guide to CMMS

 CMMS generally has a powerful database to store and process this information for granular reporting and KPIs.

-Backed by IoT, AI, and machine algorithms technologies, CMMS software triggers preventive maintenance works based on usage-based events or calendar-based intervals.
-CMMS software can fully automate the preventive maintenance scheduling process depending on the technologies.
+Backed by IoT, AI, and machine algorithms technologies, CMMS triggers preventive maintenance works based on usage-based events or calendar-based intervals.
+CMMS can fully automate the preventive maintenance scheduling process depending on the technologies.

 For instance, if the software is integrated with IoT and AI capabilities, it could directly process the data generated from the sensors of the equipment, track the patterns and anomalies, and schedule the preventive maintenance for them by matching skills-availability-tools data fed in the system.
 It can further manage sequencing of the PM work orders, maintenance logs, and send push notifications to service technicians about upcoming schedules.